MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-enable-network-atc.md

 In this step, we eliminate any previous configurations, such as `VMSwitch`, Data Center Bridging (NetQos) policy for RDMA traffic, and Load Balancing Failover (LBFO), which might interfere with Network ATC’s ability to implement the new intent.
 Although Network ATC attempts to adopt existing configurations with matching names; including `NetQos` and other settings, it’s easier to remove the current configuration and allow Network ATC to redeploy the necessary configuration items and more.

-If you have more than one `VMSwitch` on your instance, make sure you specify the switch attached to the adapters being used in the intent.
+If you have more than one `VMSwitch` on your system, make sure you specify the switch attached to the adapters being used in the intent.

 To remove the existing `VMSwitch` configuration, run the following command: